ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 ## After to the London update {#post-london}

-Starting with [the London update](/history/#london), every block has a base fee, the minimum per gas price for inclusion in this block, and a tip.
+Starting with [the London update](/history/#london), every block has a base fee, the minimum per gas price for inclusion in this block.
+Optionally, users can set a priority fee (tip).

-Calculating the total fee works as follows: `Gas units (limit) * (Base fee per unit + Tip per unit)`
+Calculating the total fee works as follows: `Gas units (limit) * (Base fee + Tip)`

 Let’s say Jordan has to pay Taylor 1 ETH.
 In the transaction the gas limit is 21,000 units and the base fee is 100 gwei.
 Jordan includes a tip of 10 gwei.
 Using the formula above we can calculate this as `21,000 * (100 + 10) = 2,310,000 gwei` or 0.0023 ETH.